emqx/emqx-operator/docs/en_US/deployment/on-azure-aks.md

 # Deploy EMQX on Azure Kubernetes Service

-Azure Kubernetes Service (AKS) simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.
+EMQX Operator supports deploying EMQX on Azure Kubernetes Service(AKS).
+AKS simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.
 As a hosted Kubernetes service, Azure handles critical tasks, like health monitoring and maintenance.
 When you create an AKS cluster, a control plane is automatically created and configured.
 This control plane is provided at no cost as a managed Azure resource abstracted from the user.
 You only pay for and manage the nodes attached to the AKS cluster.

 ## Before You Begin
 Before you begin, you must have the following: